neCodingNewbs/python_algorithm_tutor/README.md

 ##Merge Sort

- Merge Sort is the first algorithm we'll look at that demonstrates a real efficiency.
+ Merge Sort is the first algorithm we'll look at that demonstrates a real gain in efficiency.

  The complexity of merge sort is O(n log n).